matthew-rister/mesh-simplification/README.md

 ### Vulkan

 This project requires a graphics driver with Vulkan 1.3 support.
 Because it uses [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) which provides a dynamic loader implementation, it is unnecessary to manually link against `vulkan-1.lib`.
-As a result, it is not required to download the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for release builds, however, it is still required for debug builds which enable [validation layers](https://vulkan.lunarg.com/doc/view/latest/windows/validation_layers.html) by default.
+It is therefore not required to download the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for release builds, however, it is still required for debug builds which enable [validation layers](https://vulkan.lunarg.com/doc/view/latest/windows/validation_layers.html) by default.

 ### Package Management